liufeng2317/ADFWI/docs/version-plans/bv1.2/optimization-chain.md

    package import syntax.
 23. Continue auditing example notebooks for stale comments, but avoid executing heavy notebooks unless a changed cell needs runtime validation.
-24. Treat torch-native gradient processing as the next convergence-focused optimization path: parity first, timing second, fixed Marmousi2 gate third.
+24. Treat torch-native gradient processing as converged for now: the `TorchGradProcessor` path is NPU-validated as opt-in, while legacy remains the default.
-   Use `scripts/benchmark/gradient_processor_benchmark.py` as the cheap timing gate before full-case runs.
+25. Do not expand gradient-processor trajectory tests unless gradient post-processing code changes or a default-path migration is being considered.
-25. Convert example options into a small reproducible configuration layer once the benchmark dimensions and smoke profiles stabilize.
+26. Convert example options into a small reproducible configuration layer once the benchmark dimensions and smoke profiles stabilize.
-26. Defer deeper propagator-level performance work, such as checkpointing or compile-oriented kernels, until the current benchmark baseline is populated.
+27. Start deeper propagator-level performance work, such as operator profiling of checkpointed forward/backward kernels, from the fixed `shot3` NPU baseline rather than additional gradient-processor gates.